o-minimal GAGA and a conjecture of Griffiths: definable complex analytic spaces

 \end{lemma}

 \begin{proof}

 For $X$ an open set in $\C^n$ the claim is clear since both completions are canonically the formal power series ring $R_n$ in $n$ variables.
-By the Artin-Rees lemma, it follows that tensoring with $\O^{\an}_{\C^n,p}$ over $\O_{\C^n,p}$ is exact for finitely generated modules.
+By the Artin--Rees lemma, it follows that tensoring with $\O^{\an}_{\C^n,x}$ over $\O_{\C^n,x}$ is exact for finitely generated modules.